Wind-WindKids/winding/samples/storycats/winding.md

 Repeat with us, softly:
 "We are storycats…"

-@image:
+--
+storycats_purr_sky: image, landscape-orientation
+--
-Twap and Trish star clusters style, starry sky full of animal constellations, galaxies, geometric patterns and triangles.
-Text as a part of Twap and Trish storycats: “We are storycats.”, “We listen, we purr, we share the story.”, “It's easy to be one.”, “We love other storycats.”
-Purr waves all around them.
+Nebulous style Twap and Trish made out of golden text content, wave patterns, starry sky full of animal constellations, galaxies, geometric patterns, crosses, triangles.
+Text content inside these storycats (don't put any text outside, put many small fragments inside, tiny letters): “We are storycats.”, “We listen, we purr, we share the story.”, “It's easy to be one.”, “We love other storycats.”, a²+b²=c², We are storycats.
+We listen, we purr, we share the story.
+We take care of other storycats—yes, we do.
+We love other storycats—you know it’s true.
+Other storycats love us—yes, us.
+It's nice to be a storycat—we know.
+You can be a storycat too.
+It's easy to be one—purr and repeat.
+Repeat with us, softly:  "We are storycats…"